Did you know the cost of individual health insurance coverage has skyrocketed 84% since 2010?

 And guess what?
-Health benefit costs per employee are expected to rise an additional 6.5% in 2023.
+Health benefit costs per employee are expected to rise an additional 6.7% in 2026, the highest increase in 15 years.

 So it’s no surprise that businesses are always looking for ways to put a cap on the cost of employee benefits — without putting a cap on health coverage.
 As an employer, you have two options: self-funding your health plan or taking out a fully insured plan from an insurance carrier.